 Coal Procurement in Taipower

-Currently Taipower's annual coal demand is around 28 million MT.
-Coal-fired generation is the lowest cost and base-load electricity generation.
-Electricity generated from coal-fired power plants in 2019 accounts for 37% of Taipower's total electricity generation.
+Currently Taipower's annual coal demand is around 27 million to 28 million Metric Tons ("MT").
+Coal-fired generation is the lowest cost electricity generation.
+Electricity generated from coal-fired power plants in 2023 accounts for 37% of Taipower's total electricity generation.

-To meet Taiwan's future power demand with improved electricity generation efficiency and reduced CO2 emission, Taipower has built advanced Ultra-Super Critical (USC) coal-fired units to replace old ones.
-After commissioning of Linkou and Talin new coal-fired units, Taipower’s annual coal demand will range from 21Mt to 28Mt in the future.
+To meet Taiwan's future power demand with state-of-the-art power generation technology (high efficiency and CO2 reduction), Taipower has built advanced Ultra-Super Critical (USC) coal-fired units to replace old ones.

 II.
 Coal Procurement Policy

-As a state-owned company, Taipower’s procurement of thermal coal are governed by the Government Procurement Act of the Republic of China (the "Act") and conducted through international tenders in a fair and transparent manner.
-The qualified bidder with lowest CFR price yet also doesn't exceed the ceiling price will be awarded.
+As a state-owned company, Taipower’s procurements of thermal coal are governed by the Government Procurement Act of the Republic of China (the "Act") and conducted through international tenders in a fair and transparent manner.
+Subject to a required ceiling price, tenders are awarded to the qualified bidder with lowest CFR price.

-To screen and facilitate the coal procurement process, Taipower has set up "Coal Procurement Review Taskforce", with supervising Vice Presidents and Directors of Departments of Fuels, Power Generation, Material, Accounting, Civil Ethics and in-house Legal Affairs.
-In addition, 5 external experts and scholars in the field of energy, economics and legal affairs were consulted to provide expertise and professional suggestion.
-The aim of the taskforce is to formulate flexible and dynamic coal procurement strategies for securing supply, ensuring coal-fired plants operate with high performance in compliance with environmental regulation and reducing the procurement cost.
+To screen and facilitate its coal procurement process, Taipower has set up "Coal Procurement Review Taskforce," consisting of supervising Vice Presidents and Directors of Departments of Fuels, Power Generation, Material, Accounting, Civil Ethics and in-house Legal Affairs.
+More importantly, 5 external experts and scholars in the field of energy, economics and legal affairs have been included to provide expertise and professional suggestions.
+The aim is to formulate flexible and dynamic coal procurement strategies for supply security with low costs, on the premise that operation requirements and environmental regulations are met.

 III.
 Coal Procurement Strategy